SasmitoMotion/Install_VNC_Server/Instruction_how_to_install.md

     sudo apt-get install tightvncserver

+Now, on your computer, install and run the VNC client and on a Linux machine install the package xtightvncviewer:

+    sudo apt-get install xtightvncviewer

 Next, run TightVNC Server which will prompt you to enter a password and an optional view-only password:

     tightvncserver